 - SOC 761 THE ECOLOGY OF THE ECONOMIC PROCESS (3 ESF Credits) (1/2 Credit) An approach to economics as a natural, rather than a social science.
 Examination of the ecology of human-dominated ecosystems including cities, agricultural areas, and fisheries.
 Review of basic ideas of value, classical, neoclassical, and biophysical economics.
 Examines an alternative model emphasizing analysis of energy and material flows and their control.
-Case studies will focus on the developing economies of the tropics. - SOC 762 ESF GOVERNMENT (3 ESF Credits) (1/2 Credit)
+Case studies will focus on the developing economies of the tropics - SOC 762 ESF GOVERNMENT (3 ESF Credits) (1/2 Credit)

 This class introduces the American political system: the actors, institutions, and processes that shape the way our country is governed.
 The main goal of the course is to develop your ability to think about and analyze political phenomena, especially in the American context.
 You will become acquainted with competing theories that seek to explain how key events or patterns develop.
 Although this is not a course in current events, I do encourage you to stay informed about the news.
 By the end of the course, you will understand how the American political system operates, and how it has changed over time.
 You will also know more about the forces that have shaped the system, in other words, what caused the change.
 While the specific information you learn in this course may fade over time, the skills you learn will stay with you.
 The format of the course varies from session to session and includes a mix of lectures, guest speakers, films, and group exercises.
-Course also includes a series of inquiry and project-based tasks that are required of students pursuing the Seal of Civic Readiness (Civics Pathway) in the Syracuse City School District.